kodi-community-addons/script.skin.helper.service/README.md

 Optional parameter: fallback --> Allows you to set a fallback image if no image was found.
 For example &amp;fallback=$INFO[ListItem.Icon]

+Optional parameter: year --> For more accurate results the year (or release date) is passed to the TMDB lookup.
+For example &amp;year=$INFO[ListItem.Year]

 ##### General thumb/image for searchphrase
 You can use this to search for a general thumb using google images.
 For example to get a actor thumb.